mgarl-10/Yellow_protein/README.md

 ## Software Requirements

-Most of  analyses were performed on a Linux HPC cluster using `qsub`.
+Most of the analyses were performed on a Linux HPC cluster using `qsub`.

 Core tools:
 - Trimmomatic